 Everything about this production is blockbuster movie perfection.
 There is fantabulous costuming and no matter my personal opinion, the layers to this world-building are intricate and complex.
 That’s to say nothing of the cast which is sensational.
 I really liked all of the new faces and the actors who played them including Cressida and Coin.
 The leading men continue to impress though I was most delighted to feel more about Gale in this film; he’d been too insignificant for me in the prior outings.
 Here, he’s a living, breathing character who I genuinely felt a roller-coaster of emotions for, not the least of which was his unrequited love.
 Then there is Josh as Peeta, who gives a startling performance despite his limited screen time.

-All of these performances are anchored by the supremely talented Jennifer Lawrence.
+All of these performances Jennifer Lawrence anchors.
 The girl again proves she can take origin material and make this character something altogether different.
 Her Katniss summons so much more than Book Katniss ever did.
 The movies have gone through different directors and writers, but through it all, they somehow each compliment their counterparts, strengthening as they move along.
 The filmmaking in this is unusually effective.
-Overlapping many scenes are voiceovers and sharp cuts to the tense, action scenes unfolding yet they're all used to the great advantage of “Story,” or in other words, the editing and filming of this is, plainly put, dazzling.
+Overlapping many scenes are voiceovers and sharp cuts to the tense, action scenes unfolding yet they’re all used to the great advantage of “Story,” or in other words, the editing and filming of this is pretty dazzling.

-Though more could be said, the thrust of everything I have to say circles back to one thing: fans of this franchise are missing out if you’re putting off seeing these films.
-I had nearly reached the halfway mark in the book when watching this (which is approximately what this film does span) and was innately impressed with this both as a film and an adaptation.
-Everything was molded and shaped into this, and because of that, I think these deserve any and all adoration they receive as versions of a universally loved young adult series.
-All that said and I’ve really said nothing everyone else hasn’t said a million times prior.
-But know this: Mockingjay is an excellent book-to-film adaptation and if you’re not into reading, it’s a great production on its own.
+Though there’s more to say, the thrust of everything here circles back to one thing; if you like the books, you’re missing out by not seeing these films.
+I had nearly reached the halfway mark in the book when watching this (which is approximately what this film spans).
+Mostly this does innately, as book and film, impress.
+Everything molds and shapes into this, and because of that, I think these deserve any adoration they receive.
+All that said and I’ve really said nothing everyone else hasn’t said a million times prior, know this; Mockingjay is an excellent book-to-film adaptation.
 Only be warned, if you’re not a theater goer, don’t watch this one yet.
-That ending is sure to not only make you tear up, but startle you back to reality when you realize the end is as shocking as it is quiet.
+That ending is sure to not only make you tear up, but startle you when you realize the end is as shocking as it is quiet.

-(Violence and the illusion to torture are the primary reasons for the PG13 rating; there are multiple casualties as districts make a stand and are murdered by Capitol soldiers.)
+Content: Violence and the illusion to torture are the primary reasons for the PG13 rating; there’s multiple casualties as districts make a stand and Capitol soldiers murder some people.